Yolean/kubernetes-mysql-cluster/README.md

 # inside pod
 mysql --password=$MYSQL_ROOT_PASSWORD -e "GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY '$MYSQL_ROOT_PASSWORD' WITH GRANT OPTION;
 ```

-### Healthz

-This is a TODO.
-The healthz folder is a copy of https://github.com/kubernetes/contrib/tree/master/pets/mysql/healthz.